jaghaimo/starpocalypse/README.md

 This minimod changes markets and submarkets work.

+This minimod changes markets and submarkets work:

 1. Weapons and combat ships are scarce and highly regulated.
 As such, only Military Markets sell weapons, LPCs, and combat ships.
 Open Markets and Black Markets still sell civilian grade ships, albeit of inferior quality.
+1. Lawless factions like pirates and pathers do not submit to this rule of law.
+You can still find weapons and combat ships at their bases (both core and raider).
 1. Factions are armed to the teeth.
 Any non-hidden market has at least an orbiting station, ground defences, and patrol HQ.
-1. Raider bases (pirates and pathers alike) also get ground defences.
+Hidden bases (pirates and pathers raider bases) only get ground defences.

 ## Implementation details